QuinnGinger/Projects/README.md

-# MyNotes
+# Projects
-A collection of my notes written in markdown
+A collection of my projects with notes written in markdown